cypherpunkengineering/cypherpunk-backend/README.md

  - bcrypt
  - catbox-redis (Redis connector)

-Main file: server.js - run with PM2 for production
-Set port on PORT env var or will default to 9000
-Set host on HOST env var or will default to 'localhost'
+## Configuration

+Configuration Files:
 Things to set on prod:
 - config/auth.js
 - config/database.js

+## Installation
+* `npm install` to install node dependencies
+* `knex migration:latest` to run all DB migrations

+## Running

+Set port on PORT env var or will default to 9000
+Set host on HOST env var or will default to 'localhost' Main file: server.js
+  - run with PM2 for production
+  - run with nodemon for dev